nicolinem/TDT4240-Tapper/README.md

 2. Connect an iOS device or start an iOS simulator.
 3. Select the device/simulator from the target device list.
 4. Press the "Run" button

+## Platforms
+* `core:` Main module with the application logic shared by all platforms.
+* `lwjgl3:` Primary desktop platform using LWJGL3.
+* `android:` Android mobile platform.
+Needs Android SDK.

+## Gradle
+This project uses Gradle to manage dependencies.
+The Gradle wrapper was included, so you can run Gradle tasks using gradlew.bat or ./gradlew commands.
+Useful Gradle tasks and flags:

+* `--continue:` when using this flag, errors will not stop the tasks from running.
+* `--daemon:` thanks to this flag, Gradle daemon will be used to run chosen tasks.
+* `--offline:` when using this flag, cached dependency archives will be used.
+* `--refresh-dependencies:` this flag forces validation of all dependencies.
+Useful for snapshot versions.
+* `android:lint:` performs Android project validation.
+* `build:` builds sources and archives of every project.
+* `cleanEclipse:` removes Eclipse project data.
+* `cleanIdea:` removes IntelliJ project data.
+* `clean:` removes build folders, which store compiled classes and built archives.
+* `eclipse:` generates Eclipse project data.
+* `idea:` generates IntelliJ project data.
+* `lwjgl3:jar:` builds application's runnable jar, which can be found at lwjgl3/build/libs.
+* `lwjgl3:run:` starts the application.
+* `test:` runs unit tests (if any).
+Note that most tasks that are not specific to a single project can be run with name: prefix, where the name should be replaced with the ID of a specific project.
+For example, core:clean removes build folder only from the core project.